Fire Safety & Solar

 Fire safety concerns in the solar industry are generally of three types:

-- Concern regarding the safety of firefighters when addressing a fire involving solar products.
-The presence of solar products may influence the methods used to combat a fire.
+- Concern regarding the safety of firefighters when addressing a fire event involving solar products.
+The presence of solar may influence the methods used to combat a fire.
 Product standards, building codes, and training of firefighters are used to address these concerns.

 Firefighter Safety Resources

 Firefighter safety has been addressed by several organizations including Underwriters Laboratories (UL), the Interstate Renewable Energy Council (IREC) and the International Association of FireFighters (IAFF), resulting in guidelines to safely address a fire involving solar products; IAFF, UL and IREC have all developed related training.
 Additionally, many building codes now include provisions intended to address firefighter safety, such as minimum setback areas to provide space on the roof for walking around solar products.
 Additionally, product standards address safety in general, and specifically fire safety.
 SEIA supports the work of these organizations in creating a safer environment for first-responders to do their important work.